Blinken says he had 'frank' discussion with Russian foreign minister in first call since Ukraine war began - KTVZ

 By Jennifer Hansler, CNN

-He said it was “a frank and direct conversation.”
-This is the first time the two have spoken since Russia invaded Ukraine in late February.

-“I pressed the Kremlin to accept the substantial proposal that we put forth on the release of Paul Whelan and Brittney Griner,” Blinken said.
+In what the top US diplomat described as “a frank and direct conversation,” Blinken said he “pressed the Kremlin to accept the substantial proposal that we put forth on the release of Paul Whelan and Brittney Griner.”

-That proposal includes an offer to swap convicted Russian arms dealer Viktor Bout, CNN reported earlier this week.
+That proposal, which has been on the table since June, includes an offer to swap convicted Russian arms dealer Viktor Bout, CNN reported earlier this week.

+Speaking at a press conference at the State Department, Blinken declined to say whether he thought Russians were more or less likely move on the proposal following the conversation, nor would he describe how Lavrov responded.

+Blinken, who announced on Wednesday his intention to speak to Lavrov this week, emphasized that he thought it was important that his counterpart hear directly from him
-Blinken said he also discussed the expectation that the deal to allow Ukrainian grain to transit safely through the Black Sea be implemented.

-“We’re looking to see that move forward as soon as possible,” Blinken said Friday.
+The top US diplomat said he also discussed the expectation that the deal to allow Ukrainian grain to transit safely through the Black Sea be implemented, noting that they’re “looking to see that move forward as soon as possible.”

-He also stressed that the “world will not recognize annexations” and “will impose additional significant costs on Russia if it moves forward with its plans.”
+Blinken said he also warned Lavrov against Russia attempting to annex more of Ukraine, stressing that the “world will not recognize annexations” and “will impose additional significant costs on Russia if it moves forward with its plans.”

+According to a senior State Department official, the call took place shortly after noon Washington time and lasted roughly 25 minutes.

+Earlier on Friday, Lavrov downplayed the prospects of the call taking place that day, and also suggested that the matter of the detained Americans should be discussed through other channels.

 The-CNN-Wire